unforswearing/todo_markup.js/README.md

 - Output other elements to the console or file (notes, highlights, urls).
 - Output or save full Todo file as Markdown instead of HTML.
+- Minimal date parsing for incomplete tasks to indicate overdue items.
-- Come up with a name that is easier to type
+- Come up with a name that is easier to type than `todo_markup.js` (maybe `tdjs`?).

 <br />